 The huapango is practiced in different states among which are Hidalgo, Puebla, San Luis Potosí and Veracruz.
 Therefore, in each territory we find different variants, although they have certain characteristics in common.

 This Mexican dance is usually danced on a wooden platform.
 Usually, the man wears white pants and a hat, and the woman, a fairly wide white skirt.
-The music is played by three people, who play the violin and the revelry and huapanguera (two types of guitar).
+The music is played by three people, who play the violin and the revelry and the huapanguera (two types of guitar).

 La bamba